EliTaue/traveldestinations/source/chile_travelspots.rst

     *Grey Glacier* [#T5]_

+* Salto Grande
+    * This large waterfall is one of the most easily accessible attractions in the park.
+      The best way to view this giant its lookout, but prepared for strong winds and some mist!

 * Amarga Lagoon
     * The Amarga Lagoon is an impressive site.
 Visit by foot or lake in the Torres del Paine Park!

     .. image:: C_Lagoon.jpg

     *Amarga Lagoon* [#T3]_

-* Salto Grande
-    * This large waterfall is one of the most easily accessible attractions in the park.
-      The best way to view this giant its lookout, but prepared for stong winds and some mist!

 .. rubric:: Footnotes